xster/flutter-wiki/Setting-up-the-Engine-development-environment.md

       "{path to engine}/src/third_party/android_embedding_dependencies/lib/**/*.jar"
     ]
     ```
-    to your settings.json for your user or for your workspace.
+    to your VSCode's settings.json for your user or for your workspace.

 1. If you previously had a `shell/platform/android/.classpath`, delete it.